 - a community-based, volunteer-supported, non-profit educational organization.

-Since March of 2016, we have come together as a community to produce the award-winning Fairfield History Series - eight films that depict the history of our home town of Fairfield Iowa.
-These deeply-researched documentaries bring to life the fascinating stories that helped make Fairfield "one of the most talked-about small towns in America."
+Since March of 2016, we have produced the award-winning Fairfield History Series - eight deeply-researched documentary films that depict the history of our hometown of Fairfield Iowa.
+These films bring to life the diverse and fascinating stories of the people who helped make Fairfield "one of the most talked-about small towns in America."

 Support Our Team